 The STEM Academy program has subprograms: Engineering and Pre-Medicine.
-The two-year Engineering program progresses through a sequence of four semester-long rotations in Environmental Engineering, Biomedical Engineering, Electrical Engineering, and Mechanical Engineering in grades 11 and 12.
-After completing the four survey courses, scholars are equipped with the foundation and knowledge to choose the Engineering discipline in college.
+The Engineering program progresses through a sequence of two semesterlong rotations in Electrical Engineering and Mechanical Engineering in grades 11 or 12.
 The three-year Pre-Medicine program progresses through Pathophysiology, Microbiology, Genetics, Immunology, and Bioethics, and culminates in a senior year capstone project in which scholars conduct independent, college-level research into a topic of their choosing.
 Scholars who have completed Pre-Med Academy will be set up for success for the rigorous pre-med college track.